terryaney/KatApp.Provider/katapp documentation.md

 Attribute | Description
 ---|---
 rbl&#x2011;preserve | Normal processing of a template starts off with all child content of the target being removed.
 Setting the content to the templated content.
 If you want some content to be preserved, add the `rbl-preserve` _CSS class_ to any child elements that should not be replaced. rbl&#x2011;preprend | When templated content is inserted into the Kaml View, by default it is inserted at the end of the element content.
 If you are preserving items and you want it inserted at the beginning of the element content, set `rbl-prepend` attribute to `true`.
+By default, `true` will put items in 'reverse' order because each data source processed will be added as the first element on the template.
+If you want them in the order they are processed, you can use `rbl-prepend="before-preserve"` and each data source processed will be inserted before the first `.rbl-preserve` item found.

 ```html
 <!--